tfistiak/tektontrades.co/content/english/pages/wedding-rentals.md

 Having planned (my wife would disagree) a wedding, I too was disgusted with outrageous wedding prices.
 It's like they charge so much just because they can.
 If everyone would just stop agreeing to pay so much, then...
 That's where Tekton Wedding Rentals come into play!

-Celebrate your wedding with rentals that are carefully built and maintained well.
-Your
+Celebrate your wedding with rentals that are carefully built and well maintained.

 {{< accordion "Rental Types" >}}